theiagen/utilities/scripts/README.md

 ### update_taxon_tables_io.py

-This python script facilitates synchronization between `task_broad_terra_tools.wdl` I/O and its downstream dependencies' I/O. It will then report in `$PWD/update_taxon_tables_io.out` which additions and removals need to be made to the task, downstream workflow dependencies, and documentation.
-It currently operates locally, identifying downstream dependencies dynamically, though this script is staged for remote operation using hard-coded dependency links following minor changes.
-This script is also staged to update these files in place.
+This python script synchronizes `task_export_taxon_table.wdl` I/O and its downstream dependencies' I/O. It will then report in `$PWD/update_taxon_tables_io.out` which additions and removals need to be made to task calls in downstream workflow dependencies.
+It currently operates locally, identifying downstream dependencies dynamically, though the scaffold is designed for remote operation and updating files in place using hard-coded dependency links following minor changes.

 NOTE: The WDL library will fail to parse dependencies if it cannot link I/O between workflows and task.
 If no updates are necessary then nothing will be printed for the dependency files.

 #### requirements
 Two inputs required:
  - Local Git repo (PHB) directory
- - `task_broad_terra_tools.wdl` within the repo
+ - `task_export_taxon_table.wdl` within the repo
 MiniWDL is a required package

 #### usage